CH3COOOH/henInfra2/README.md

 # henInfra2

-Infrastructures of network, technology POWERFULLY **MLGB** (Makes Life Get Better).
-And now APP list can be customized, which means that there is no need to download all biniaries.
+Infrastructures of network, technology POWERFULLY **MLGB** (Makes Life Get Better).And now APP list can be customized, which means that there is no need to download all biniaries.

+# Usage
+Copy `applist.sample` to the same folder with name "applist.txt".
+Then customize `applist.txt` by add "#" at head of APP names that you want to exclude.
+Finally, run `python3 setup.py`.